SMARTlab-Purdue/smart_mbot_ws/README.md

 The goal of this repository is to share a ROS2 workspace for the SMARTmBOT.
 If you want to know more details about the SMARTmBOT, please visit our official GitHub page at https://github.com/SMARTlab-Purdue/SMARTmBOT.

-And if you have any questions or find any issues in this repository, please feel free to contact us.
+If you have any questions or find any issues in this repository, please feel free to contact us.
 We will fix and update them as soon as possible.